What is the purpose of performance management?

 Many people are drawn to startups and scale-ups because of the relatively high level of autonomy individuals have at all levels of the business to operate and work towards goals and objectives.

 But a major part of making sure those individual efforts succeed in carrying forward the business objective is some level of structure, guidance and feedback - as comfortable or uncomfortable as that may be in a fast-changing environment.
 These are all key elements of performance management which should be focussed on during performance reviews.

 The performance conversation needs to be defined from the very beginning of an employee’s time at the business.

-Performance reviews should be ongoing discussions.
+Performance reviews should be ongoing discussions with continuous performance management.
 Rather than having them once or twice a year, it’s important to prioritise them.
-At Charlie, we have performance check ins every month, and full performance reviews every 3 months.
+At Charlie, we have performance check-ins every month, and full performance reviews every 3 months.

 What are the key elements of a good performance review?

 1) They provide structure, guidance and feedback - tying individual efforts to the wider company objectives and success

 Many companies, and their teams, believe their company is doing good work, important work.
 But if the individual employee can’t relate their own daily performance and input to that wider goal, the overall business objective and mission won’t be enough to motivate them.